GeorgeSchlosser/GeorgeSchlosser.github.io/README.md

 # George Schlosser's Portfolio Page
-I created this page in my Second week at UNC-CH's Coding Bootcamp.
-It serves as a place holder until I am able to make my own portfolio.
+I created this portfolio in my second week at UNC-CH's Coding Bootcamp.
+It serves as a placeholder until I am able to make my own portfolio.

 Thanks for stopping by!